You don’t get the mix, he’s turned 66.

-U2 have copped a lot of flack over the last couple of decades, quite understandably at times.
-First there’s Bono, whose horse is so high he needs a ladder to get up on it.
-And with the exception of the death of Michael Hutchence-inspired Stuck In A Moment You Can’t Get Out Of from 2000’s underrated Eno/Lanois-captained All That You Can’t Leave Behind, the abjectly fatuous juggernaut haven’t released anything particularly notable since.
+U2 have copped a lot of flack over the last few decades, quite understandably at times.
+First there’s Saint Bono, whose horse is so high he needs a ladder to get up on it.
+And with the exception of the death of Michael Hutchence-inspired Stuck In A Moment You Can’t Get Out Of (from 2000’s underrated Eno/Lanois-captained All That You Can’t Leave Behind), it certainly does feel like the abjectly fatuous juggernaut of a foursome haven’t released anything particularly notable since.

-Despite my admiring of the trivia fact that they’re the longest-running major band that’s survived with absolutely zero line-up changes, you can’t help but think that they are a band who probably should have thrown in the towel a long time ago.
+Despite my admiring of the trivia fact that they’re the longest-running major band who have survived with absolutely zero line-up changes, you can’t help but think that they probably should have thrown in the collective towel a long time ago.

 There are lots of songs by U2 that have been killed by overplay, that I’d be quite happy to never hear again.
 Oh, hello Sunday Bloody Sunday, With Or Without You, I Still Haven’t Found What I’m Looking For.
 Actually, I have found what I’m looking for, and it isn’t them.

-But One, the one that’s a lovely elegiac composition with a universal message, is I never tire of, it’s.
-Ultimately it’s the highlight of the Hansa-helmed Achtung Baby, which, quite honestly, is the only U2 album I’d go out of my way to play today… even if we all know it’s ironic standpoint and broader musical palette was hugely inspired not just by David Bowie’s art-rocking Berlin albums, but by the Pet Shop Boys’ hilarious disco melding of Where The Streets Have No Name with Frankie Valli’s Brill Building evergreen Can’t Take My Eyes Off You, ostensibly done to poke fun at U2’s rock posturing pomposity.
+But One, the one that’s a lovely elegiac composition with a universal message, is, er, one I never tire of.
+Ultimately it’s the highlight of the Hansa-helmed Achtung Baby: a celebrated ‘European’ album which, quite honestly, is the only U2 long-player I’d objectively go out of my way to play today… even if we all know it’s ironic standpoint and broader musical palette was hugely inspired not just by David Bowie’s art-rocking Berlin albums, but by the Pet Shop Boys’ hilarious disco melding of Where The Streets Have No Name with Frankie Valli’s Brill Building evergreen Can’t Take My Eyes Off You, ostensibly done to poke fun at U2’s rock posturing pomposity.

-Having said that, 1993’s Zooropa is still a worthy Achtung side bar, and I’m still rather partial to two or three Bono/Edge tunes not under the U2 banner*.
+Having said that, 1993’s Zooropa is still a worthy sonic side bar, and I’m still rather partial to two or three Bono/Edge tunes not under the U2 banner*.
 Like this one.
-Even Neil Tennant likes this one.
+Even Neil Tennant himself likes this one.

-New Year’s Day was almost certainly the first U2 song I was aware of, though it became the second record by the earnest quartet I actually bought, somewhat belatedly after Pride (In The Name Of Love) sometime in 1984.
-This stirring anthem pretty much made U2 a major pop band in Britain, almost single handedly, going on to lay the foundation for the band to become one of the defining international acts of their era .
+The insistent urgency of New Year’s Day was almost certainly the first U2 song I was aware of, though it became the second record by the earnest quartet I actually bought, somewhat belatedly after Pride (In The Name Of Love) sometime in 1984.
+This stirring anthem pretty much made U2 a major concern in Britain, almost single handedly, going on to lay the foundation for the band to become one of the defining international acts of their era.

 A song about soldiering forward and bridging divisions despite trouble and strife, New Year’s Day exemplifies the ways early, edgy U2 refracted the modern world in inventive ways, while still striving for a sort of timelessness.
-Thematically, Bono told the Los Angeles Times in 2005 that the lyrics refer to the movement for Solidarity in Poland—lead by persecuted trades union boss and future president Lech Wałęsa—helming a 1st of January worker’s strike.
-Seven months after the song became a hit, the Communist Polish government announced they would abolish martial law.
+Thematically, in 2005 Bono told the Los Angeles Times that the lyrics refer to the movement for Solidarity in Poland—lead by persecuted trades union boss and future president Lech Wałęsa—helming a 1st of January worker’s strike.
+Just seven months after the song became a hit, the Communist Polish government announced they would abolish martial law.

-Musically, the song is a visceral take on new wave.
-The Edge pulls double duty, bashing out scorching guitars and desolate piano, Larry Mullen Jr.’s drumming is as solid as ever, while Adam Clayton, the English one, contributes a livewire bass line, which, amazingly, evolved from him working out how to play Visage’s synth-pop gem Fade To Grey, later conforming the factoid to Bass Player Magazine:
+Musically, NYE is a visceral take on new wave.
+The Edge pulls double duty, bashing out scorching guitars and desolate piano, Larry Mullen Jr.’s drumming is as solid as ever.
+While Adam Clayton, the English one, contributes a livewire bass line, which, amazingly, evolved from him working out how to play Visage’s synth-pop gem Fade To Grey, later conforming the factoid to Bass Player Magazine:

 “That actually grew out of me trying to work out the chords to the Visage tune Fade To Grey.
 It was a kind of Euro-disco dance hit, and somehow it turned into New Year’s Day.”